scriptkitties/fglt/_guides/picking-a-distro.md

 Lubuntu's LXDE desktop environment is made specifically to be usable on systems with low resources.

+#### [Xubuntu][xubuntu]
+While not as lightweight as Lubuntu, it's lightweight enough to run on most machines.
+It's a little more polished than Lubuntu by default, but this is ofcourse subjective to your tastes.

 ### Stability
 #### [Debian][debian]
 Debian is often described as the most stable GNU+Linux distribution around.